Willy-Kimura/BootMeUp/README.md

 - `KeyExists(TargetUsers targetUser)`: Checks whether the application has a startup key created in the System Registry as per the `targetUser` specified.
 - `KeyVaries()`: Checks whether the application has a startup key that varies with its current location in the System Registry as per the default provided `TargetUser`.
 - `KeyVaries(TargetUsers targetUser)`: Checks whether the application has a startup key that varies with its current location in the System Registry as per the `targetUser` specified.
-- `CreateShortcut()`: Creates a shortcut for the application in the Windows *Startup* folder.
+- `CreateShortcut()`: Creates a shortcut for the application in the default target user's *Startup* folder.
+- `CreateShortcut(TargetUsers targetUser)`: Creates a shortcut for the application in any specified target user's *Startup* folder.
-- `DeleteShortcut()`: Deletes any shortcut created for the application in the Windows *Startup* folder.
+- `DeleteShortcut()`: Deletes any shortcut created for the application in the default target user's *Startup* folder.
+- `DeleteShortcut(TargetUsers targetUser)`: Deletes any shortcut created for the application in any specified target user's *Startup* folder.
 - `ShortcutExists()`: Checks whether the application has an active shortcut link created in the Windows *Startup* folder.
 - `ShortcutVaries()`: Determines whether the available application shortcut points to the current application's location.
+- `ShortcutVaries(TargetUsers targetUser)`: Determines whether the available application shortcut points to the current application's location based on a specified target user's *Startup* folder.

 ### Any Extras?

-The sample C# project can help you get started.
+The sample C# project that comes with the library can give you an preview of the library in action.
 You can easily interact with the library's settings to see how it works:

 ![bootmeup-options](Assets/bootmeup-options.png)